 Function: dwelling with minimal land use Location: Homeruskwartier Almere Size: 46m2 Status: competition 2016

-The living area, arranged to accommodate a family with young children, is oriented towards the collective garden on the rear of the building.
+Common Practice is currently designing 270 m2 of multifunctional living and working spaces situated in two ground floor units of a newly built cooperative apartment building in the former harbour district of Buiksloterham in Amsterdam Noord.
+The first unit will be the home of a social engineering agency with a strong connection to the public life of the city.
+The front office has an open character and is flexible to host workshops and events.
+A mezzanine overlooks the front space and strengthens the reaction to the facade and the sidewalk.
+The second unit will be the combined work and living spaces of a family with young children.
+The private areas of the home are oriented towards the collective garden at the rear of the building.
 The work area with extra high ceilings has a separate entrance and opens up to the street.
 It will function as a separate home office and part-time doctors practice.
 Outside working hours it can be connected to the routines of the home.
 A mezzanine overlooks both the office and the living room.
-Special attention is given to the facade area, balancing privacy and presentation towards the street.
+The zone along the facade is treated as an interior sidewalk, arranged to balance privacy and representation towards the street.

 Function: living and working spaces Location: Amsterdam Size: 270m2 Status: expected completion 2019 Client: private